awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

-# Amazon WorkSpaces Windows Client Application<a name="amazon-workspaces-windows-client"></a>
+# Workspaces Windows Client Application<a name="amazon-workspaces-windows-client"></a>

-The following information will help you get started with the Amazon WorkSpaces Windows client application\.
+The following information will help you get started with the Workspaces Windows client application\.

 **Topics**
 + [Requirements](#windows-requirements)